szilard/benchm-ml/README.md

-Despite not beeing great (in accuracy) on tabular data of the type above, deep learning has been a blast in domains such as image, speech and somewhat text, and I'm planing to do a [benchmark of tools](https://github.com/szilard/benchm-dl) in that area as well.
+Despite not beeing great (in accuracy) on tabular data of the type above, deep learning has been a blast in domains such as image, speech and somewhat text, and I'm planing to do a [benchmark of tools](https://github.com/szilard/benchm-dl) in that area as well (mostly conv-nets and RNNs/LSTMs).